breadnone/MeshInstancedIndirect-GPU-Vegetation-Shader/README.md

 # MeshInstancedIndirect-GPU-Vegetation-Shader

-InstancedIndirect method to render lotta grass on the gpu.
+InstancedIndirect method to render lotta grass on the gpu for URP.

 Feature:
 1. Interactive Grass